 - You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth - Members can access telehealth services via desktop, tablet, or mobile devices.
-For detailed instruction on how to access telehealth services, please visit our website (brighthealthplan.com/medicare-advantage), or contact Member Services (phone numbers are printed on the back cover of this booklet - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare - Telehealth services for monthly end-stage renal disease related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat of symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and
+For detailed instruction on how to access telehealth services, please visit our website (brighthealthplan.com/medicare-advantage), or contact Member Services (phone numbers are printed on the back cover of this booklet - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare - Telehealth services for monthly end-stage renal disease related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat of symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and